 A: Call your doctor: If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.

 Q. Can I access library books and other library services online?

-A. Yes, the City's libraries are closed at this time, but you can access Overdrive eBooks, eAudiobooks and other online resources.
+A. Yes, although our libraries are open, you can access Overdrive eBooks, eAudiobooks and other online resources.
 For more information, visit www.sbpl.org